Skip to main content

 AkWamo as a collaborative project

-The project is a collaboration between the Natural History Museum Berlin, the University of Freiburg, and the Thünen-Institute of Forest Ecosystems.
+The project is a collaboration between the Museum für Naturkunde Berlin, the University of Freiburg, and the Thünen-Institute of Forest Ecosystems.
 The feasibility study is being carried out by scientists specialized in bioacoustics, ornithology, IT and forestry.

 The acoustic characterization and assessment of biodiversity and variety of sounds is within the core competence of our project partners.
-The central tasks of the Thünen-Institute of Forest Ecosystems include establishing an IT infrastructure for (bio-) acoustic monitoring, developing workflows, conducting profitability calculations, and integrating acoustic parameters into the existing environmental monitoring of the forest (Level II).
+The central tasks of the Thünen-Institute of Forest Ecosystems include establishing an IT infrastructure for (bio-)acoustic monitoring, developing workflows, conducting profitability calculations, and integrating acoustic parameters into the existing intensive forest monitoring (Level II).

 Data acquisition, data preparation and data management

-The data collection takes place in 12 beech and pine experimental plots in Brandenburg, Hesse and Lower Saxony.
-Established acoustic recording devices are used for capturing the audible range.
-These devices record every tenth minute.
-In addition, bat calls are captured using calibratable recording devices in the frequency range that is not audible to humans.
-The continuous operation of the deployed devices produces more than one terabyte of data material per month.
+The data collection takes place on six beech, five pine plots and one mixed forest experimental plot in Brandenburg, Hesse and Lower Saxony.
+Commercial acoustic recording devices are used for recording in the audible range.
+These devices record environmental sounds every tenth minute.
+Other recording devices are used to capture bat calls in the frequency range that is not audible to humans.
+The continuous operation of the recording devices produces approximately one terabyte of data per month.
 Handling these massive amounts of data is a technical challenge.

-Throughout the project, the Thünen-Institute of Forest Ecosystems will set up an IT infrastructure for (bio-) acoustic monitoring of the forest.
-This is intended to ensure the accessibility of the acoustic data and to provide rapid analysis and visualization capabilities.
-The IT infrastructure includes storing the original data on a data server, retaining metadata in a database and building a web-based structure for acoustic analysis.
+The establishment of the IT infrastructure for (bio-)acoustic forest monitoring is intended to ensure the accessibility of sound recordings and provide rapid analysis and visualization capabilities.
+The IT infrastructure enables storing the original data on a data server, retaining metadata in a database and building a web-based structure for acoustic analysis.
 Web access to the data server enables uploading, playing and downloading audio data.
-A database with a web interface will be created, capable of representing audio recordings in the form of spectrograms, acoustic indices as well as results of acoustic pattern recognition.
+A database with a web interface is being set up, capable of representing sound recordings in the form of spectrograms, acoustic indices as well as results of species identification based on acoustic pattern recognition.
 Pattern recognition algorithms will be integrated, and the acoustic data will be processed into a suitable form for forest monitoring.

 Integration into forest monitoring

-The acoustic results and determined species compositions are intended to be cross-referenced with regularly collected data on forest condition from the Level II programme and other large-scale inventories and compared with peer-reviewed literature.
-It should be examined whether there are correlations between (1) acoustic phenology and tree phenology, (2) acoustic phenology and meteorological measurements as well as light conditions, (3) tree species composition and the local soundscape, and (4) the 'creaking noises' of the crown and data from the crown condition assessment.
+The acoustic parameters and determined species compositions are intended to be cross-referenced with regularly collected data on forest condition from the Level II program and other large-scale inventories and compared with peer-reviewed literature.

-The profitability calculations in the project estimate the material, personnel and financial requirements for the continuation and expansion of (bio-) acoustic monitoring.
+Based on profitability calculations, the material, personnel and financial requirements for the continuation and expansion of (bio-)acoustic forest monitoring will be estimated.

 The insights gained within the project will be published and will then be made available as a reference for further investigations.
 The feasibility study also lays the foundation for an audio archive that will ensure long-term access to acoustic data and enable comparative analyses.